What is a management system?

-So if an ‘off-the-shelf’ system is not the right approach and your organisation does not have the internal expertise then what is the answer?
-In the same way CEOs and boards of directors would seek independent legal advice, due diligence from an accounts auditing firm or the expert opinion of an engineer, there are many instances where the design, development, implementation and review of management systems can require external experts.
+So an ‘off-the-shelf’ system is not the right approach but your organisation doesn’t have the internal expertise to develop a system ‘in-house’, what’s the answer?
+In the same way CEOs and boards of directors seek independent legal advice, due diligence from an accountant auditing firm, or the expert opinion of an engineer, there are many instances where the design, development, implementation and review of management systems can require external experts; environmental and WHS consultants.

-As a professional Environmental and OHS Consultancy, OSHEM Solutions, provides a range of Occupational Health and Safety (OHSMS), Environmental (EMS) and Integrated Management System services including design & development, implementation, audit & inspection and review.
+As a professional Environmental and WHS Consultancy, OSHEM Solutions, provides a range of Work Health and Safety (WHSMS), Environmental (EMS), and Integrated Management System services, including design & development, implementation, audit & workplace inspection and review.